albitrashani/ASDEV-FINAL-PROJECT-back-end-/README.md

 ## RUNNING Commands:

-After running thise commands every database element will be stored and "user" should be ready to start the backend server.
+After running these commands every database element will be stored and "user" should be ready to start the backend server.
 As the last step "user" should run the following commands:
 #### "npm run tsc:watch" & "npm run launch:watch".